dhthwy/r/README.md

 See I was so devastated that I called out to you for help.
 Long time.

 I couldn't drive like that.
 I was stranded.
+I even explicitly said so.

 But all I was told was 'takeda takeda'